Boat Insurance 101: What Does It Cover?

 No matter how you get out on the water, it’s important to make sure you’re covered with the proper boat insurance.
-Otherwise, you could be on the line for some pretty big expenses in the event of an accident between property damage, injuries, and legal fees, the bills can add up quickly.
+Otherwise, you could be on the line for some pretty big expenses in the event of a boating accident between property damage, injuries, and legal fees, the bills can add up quickly.

 Thankfully, boat insurance gives you the peace of mind you need to take out your boat with confidence.
 Here are answers to some of the most common questions about what boat insurance cover.

 Boat insurance covers most motorized watercraft including fishing boats, pontoon boats, speedboats, and luxury yachts.
 Many smaller vessels, like kayaks and canoes, may fall under your homeowner’s insurance policy.

 Think of boat insurance as a sort of mix between the concepts behind home and auto insurance.
 Your specific coverage will depend on your policy and whether you choose to purchase just liability or comprehensive insurance plans.
 You have many options regarding insurance coverage including extra coverage for fishing equipment, personal belongings as well as other boat accessories; all of which impacts the overall cost of boat insurance.